 Do breathing monitors prevent SIDS?

 According to the Lullaby Trust, there is no research evidence that breathing monitors can prevent SIDS.
 It does, however, offer reassurance that you will be alerted if your baby is to stop moving or breathing.
+One benefit of using a monitor to track your baby's breathing is that it also offers additional tracking features.
+Some will monitor your baby's temperature and sleep positions, too.

-What is the NHS-approved breathing monitor?
+What is the NHS approved baby breathing monitor?

 While all these baby breathing monitors can help put your mind at ease, it's worth noting that the Snuza is not only endorsed by The Lullaby Trust, but it's also medically certified.
 This partnership focuses on supporting bereaved parents who have gone on to have another baby to provide them with some comfort in those first few months.